Black Moon Clan: Prince Demand

-In the anime reboot Sailor Moon Crystal, Demand's story closely follows that of the manga, but his death is similar to the first anime as he shields Sailor Moon from Death Phantom's attack.
+In the anime reboot Sailor Moon Crystal, Demand's story closely follows that of the manga, but his death is similar to the original anime as he shields Sailor Moon from Death Phantom's attack.
 While openly stating his reason to personally kill her, Demand accepted her as his queen before being imploded by Death Phantom's power.

 In the Sailor Moon: Another Story video game, Demand is encountered in the Moon Kingdom during Queen Beryl's invasion and ends up kidnapping Sailor Moon.
 Esmeraude mentions that Demand had the Barazuishou.
 When the Sailor Guardians catch up to Demand, the group is attacked by Sin.
 When the Guardians repel Sin, she manages to make a fatal blow on Demand quoting "That was for my mom and dad."
 Demand states that this is not the destiny he wanted and if he could have changed, it would have been so that there would not be any battles between the Black Moon Clan and Crystal Tokyo.
 Before he dies, he tells the Guardians to head to the future for if the future does not change, the present will.

 In the Japanese series, Prince Demand is voiced by Kaneto Shiozawa until episode 41 of Sailor Moon R, and by Mamoru Miyano in Crystal and all media since.
 In the DIC English adaptation, his name is changed to Prince Diamond and is voiced by Robert Bockstael.
 In the Viz Media English adaptation, he is voiced by Matthew Mercer.
 In the musical adaptation, he has been played by Hikari Ono.
 Hikari jokingly commented that she was given "this completely unfeminine prince role", due to the fact that among cast members, Hikari was known for playing male or androgynous roles.
 These include Hawk's Eye, Kou Taiki, and Loof Merrow.